Acizza/srfinder/README.md

-dest      | ICAO code              | Only display routes that arrive at the specified airport deptype   | closed, heliport, small, medium, large | Only display departures that are one of the specified airport types arrtype   | closed, heliport, small, medium, large | Only display arrivals that are one of the specified airport types sort      | time, name, icao       | Sorts the output of the filtered routes by the specified type in descending order
+dest      | ICAO code              | Only display routes that arrive at the specified airport deptype   | closed, heliport, small, medium, large | Only display departures that are one of the specified airport types arrtype   | closed, heliport, small, medium, large | Only display arrivals that are one of the specified airport types sort      | time, name, icao       | Sorts the output of the filtered routes by the specified type sortorder | ascending, descending  | Specifies the sorting order routes will be displayed as

 Usage Examples
 ==============